 When will buy/sell orders be fulfilled?

-All trade orders are included in the next trading window.
+All trade orders are included in the next trade window.

 Example: A user inputs a buy order on Saturday, this buy order will be included during Monday morning's trade window.
-More info on trading windows.
+More info on trade windows.

 What can cause a buy/sell order not to be fulfilled completely?